 Love, Poetry and Philosophy

 For Plato, love and philosophy were closely related.
 Love of beauty causes one to contemplate the whole sea of beauties, including beautiful systems of justice and beautiful scientific theories.
 But Plato wasn't such a fan of poetry, arguing that it merely evoked strong emotions in a way contrary to reason.
 Noted poet Troy Jollimore, winner of the 2006 National Book Critics Circle Award, disagrees.
-He joins John and Ken for a spirited discussion of love, poetry, and philosophy, recorded in front of a live audience at Powell's City of Books in Portland, Oregon.
+He joins John and Ken for a spirited discussion of love, poetry, and philosophy, recorded live at Powell's City of Books in Portland, Oregon.

 In this episode of Philosophy Talk, Ken and John look at the similarities and differences between poetry and philosophy, and consider what the two have to say about love.
 John jokingly argues that poetry is all about the emotions while philosophy is about reason and truth.
 Ken counters, however, by arguing that much philosophy is expressed through poetry.
 And as can be seen by the guest Troy Jollimore, poetry is often inspired by philosophy.
 There is clearly an intimate relationship between the two regarding their content and what poetry and philosophy are seeking to understanding.
 However, the beauty of poetry is not limited simply to the philosophical ideas it addresses.